romainsacchi/carculator/docs/introduction.rst

 Alternatively, instead of a Python dictionary, you can pass a file path pointing to an Excel spreadsheet that contains the values to change, following `this template <https://github.com/romainsacchi/carculator/raw/master/docs/template_workbook.xlsx>`_.

+The following probability distributions are accepted:
+* "triangular"
+* "lognormal"
+* "normal"
+* "uniform"
+* "none"

 Inter and extrapolation of parameters
 *************************************

+``carculator`` creates by default car models for the year 2000, 2010, 2017 and 2040.
 It is possible to inter and extrapolate all the parameters to other years simply by writing:

 .. code-block:: python

     array = array.interp(year=[2018, 2022, 2035, 2040, 2045, 2050],  kwargs={'fill_value': 'extrapolate'})

+However, we do not recommend extrapolating for years before 2000 or beyond 2050.

 Changing the driving cycle